puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 When started with the `--logdest <FILE>` option, puppet agent logs to the file specified by `<FILE>`.

+### Reporting

-Additionally, puppet agent will submit a report to the puppet master after each run.
-In Puppet Enterprise, you can browse these reports in the Puppet Enterprise console's node pages, and you can analyze correlated events with the PE event inspector.
+In addition to local logging, puppet agent will submit a report to the puppet master after each run.
+(This can be disabled by setting [`report = false`](/references/3.6.latest/configuration.html#report) in [puppet.conf][].)

+In Puppet Enterprise, you can browse these reports in the PE console's node pages, and you can analyze correlated events with the PE event inspector.

 ## Managing Systems With Puppet Agent